nunofachada/simoututils/README.md

 ![simout_ex01_01](https://cloud.githubusercontent.com/assets/3018963/11877081/0209605a-a4e5-11e5-8092-95dfe0bbcd5b.png)

-The 3rd parameter specifies the number of outputs.
+The third parameter specifies the number of outputs.
 Alternatively, a cell array of strings can be passed in order to display personalized output names.
 Furthermore, outputs 4 to 6 are practically not visible, as they have a very different scale from outputs 1 to 3.
 The 'layout' option defines how many